-- Use paving stones instead of solid concrete for walkways; this allows water to seep around the stones instead of running off.
+- Use paving stones for walkways instead of solid concrete.
+This allows water to seep around the stones instead of running off.

-- Avoid shortcutting down slopes because shortcutting causes erosion; compacted soil on footpaths also promotes excessive runoff.
+- Avoid shortcutting down slopes.
+Shortcutting causes erosion.
+Compacted soil on footpaths also promotes excessive runoff.

 Landscaping and construction

 When landscaping, stage construction so one area is stabilized before another area is disturbed.